D-Day Landings marathon

 CONVIVIALITY

-Volunteer registration for the 36th edition of D-Day Landings Marathon is open.
+Volunteer registrations for the 38th edition of D-Day Landings Marathon will open in early 2025.

 Organised by Les Courants de la Liberté, an association under the law of 1901, D-Day Landings Marathon relies mainly on a solid core of volunteers who work all year round alongside 3 salaried employees to prepare each edition.